top of page

 Author Melissa Malena covers Kidney Stones During Pregnancy: Imaging & Diagnosis on BackTable OBGYN

-Kidney stones can be difficult to treat, especially in pregnant patients where stone visualization, diagnosis, and treatment require unique considerations.
+Treating kidney stones while pregnant can be difficult, especially in patients where stone visualization, diagnosis, and treatment require unique considerations.
 Pregnancy especially affects kidney stone imaging modalities as radiation exposure endangers the fetus.
 Expert urogynecologists Dr. Suzette Sutherland and Dr. Alana Desai of the University of Washington discuss their strategies for stone imaging in the pregnant patient, and share their recommendations on differentiating between pregnancy-related hydronephrosis and true blockages.

 This article features excerpts from the BackTable OBGYN Podcast.
 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.